Chart Color Schemes

 Hassall Grove - Plumpton hosts a young demographic, positioning it in the bottom quartile nationwide

-Hassall Grove - Plumpton's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's median age of 38 years.
-Compared to Greater Sydney, Hassall Grove - Plumpton has a higher percentage of residents aged 15-24 (16.3%) but fewer residents aged 25-34 (12.9%).
-Between the 2021 Census and now, the population aged 65-74 has increased from 6.6% to 8.0%, while the 15-24 age group has risen from 15.3% to 16.3%.
+Hassall Grove-Plumpton's median age is 34 years, lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
+Compared to Greater Sydney, Hassall Grove-Plumpton has a higher proportion of residents aged 15-24 (16.3%) but fewer residents aged 25-34 (12.9%).
+Between the 2021 Census and the present, the population aged 65-74 has increased from 6.6% to 8.0%, while the 15-24 age group has risen from 15.3% to 16.3%.
 Conversely, the 25-34 age group has decreased from 13.9% to 12.9%.
-By 2041, population forecasts show significant demographic changes in Hassall Grove - Plumpton.
-The 75-84 age cohort is projected to grow by 169%, adding 1,102 residents and reaching a total of 1,755.
-Residents aged 65 and above will drive all population growth, indicating demographic aging trends.
-Conversely, populations in the 45-54 and 0-4 age groups are projected to decline.
+By 2041, significant demographic changes are forecast for Hassall Grove-Plumpton.
+The 75-84 age cohort is projected to grow by 169%, adding 1,102 residents to reach 1,755.
+Residents aged 65 and above will drive all population growth, indicating a trend towards demographic aging.
+Conversely, population declines are forecast for the 45-54 and 0-4 age cohorts.